 The number of facilitators depends on your team, their experience, resources, and other commitments.
 One person, a group of experts, or a team of ‘hosts’ (who understand the platform and can act as a guide) can all support a course.
 It is not the duty of facilitators to answer every question or respond to every comment.
 This isn’t practical.
 Decide on the time your team can offer, post as much as you feel necessary in the time available.

-Use learner comments to make course improvements
+Use learner comments to improve your course

 - Maintain a living FAQ while facilitating your course, in your own records.
 If the same questions keep coming up from lots of learners on the course, you can use this information to make improvements to future runs.